 - If you want to pay in installments you must enroll in our interest-free monthly payment option plan administered by Tuition Management Systems.
 For further information contact the Student Accounting Office, or you may contact Tuition Management Systems directly (see Monthly Payment Option below).

-The University of Detroit Mercy offers you this payment option to help you afford your education expenses.
+University of Detroit Mercy offers this payment option to help you afford your education expenses.
 You may enroll in the Interest-Free Monthly Payment Option, which allows you to maximize your savings and income by spreading your education expenses over interest-free monthly payments.

-The Interest-Free Monthly Payment Option allows you to choose 10 or nine monthly payments if enrolling for the academic year or five or four monthly payments if enrolling in a semester plan.
+The Interest-Free Monthly Payment Option allows you to choose 10 or nine monthly payments if enrolling for the academic year, or five or four monthly payments if enrolling in a semester plan.
 These convenient options eliminate larger annual or semester payments.
 Your only cost is a $70 enrollment fee for the full year or a $50 fee for each semester.
-You will have toll-free access to knowledgeable and friendly education payment counselors six days a week and automated account access every hour of everyday.
+You will have toll-free access to knowledgeable and friendly education payment counselors six days a week and automated account access every hour of every day.
 Please note that credit/debit payments to TMS will be charged a 2.99% convenience fee.

 University of Detroit Mercy offers these services in partnership with Tuition Management Systems, the nation’s number one-rated provider of education payment services.

 If you would like to pay your education expenses monthly, use the Interest-Free Monthly Payment Option offered by our partner, Tuition Management Systems.
 The payment plan is available for a small enrollment fee and includes personal account service, automated account information 24 hours a day, access to your account through their web site, https://udmercy.afford.com/ and even gives you a chance to win one of eight annual $1,000 Tuition Management Systems Scholarships.
 Visit the Tuition Management Systems web site for more information on payment options, free education payment counseling and the many ways they can help you afford education.